 In addition, Rosie has Directed David Mamet's Oleanna in conjunction with Maltman Lab and White Ribbon (2016), Justin Andersen's Deadline for Sydney Fringe (2017), Gregory Craft's Hang A Lampshade On It and Andrew Cooper's The Grind at Short + Sweet Festival (2018), Moises Kaufman’s The Laramie Project and The Laramie Project: Ten Years Later at the Seymour Centre (2018), and Michele St Yves Preserving Jars as part of Mardi Gras’ PLAYLIST (2019).
 This year Rosie co-curated Theatre Travels' inaugural one-act play festival No : Intermission, choosing eight works that celebrate emerging artists and groundbreaking work across the globe.
 Within that festival, she Directed the Australian Premiere of Dan Ireland-Reeves' Bleach and the World Premiere of Tremayne Gordon's Queenslander. and co-Directed the Australian Premiere of Mishka Lavigne's Albumen.

-Rosie is currently working on Alice Birch's Revolt.
+Last year, Rosie Directed Alice Birch's Revolt.
 She Said.
 Revolt Again. as part of the 2019 Sydney Fringe Festival.
+The show was nominated for an Emerging Artist Award.